+Adaptive management is often justifiably used to address environmental issues in the face of uncertainty.
 However, the lengthy time lags affecting groundwater processes can mean that it may be difficult to effectively reverse the impacts of an action once initiated (Walker 2017).
 By the time monitoring shows that a valued ecosystem will be affected, it may be too late to prevent impacts occurring.
-For example, groundwater drawdown could continue to increase due to the hydrogeological time lag effects, despite groundwater extraction ceasing.
-This can mean that adverse effects from groundwater activities may become physically, technologically, ecologically and/or economically infeasible to treat or reverse unless they are properly investigated at the project assessment stage and detailed groundwater management plans are prepared.
-Proposing vague adaptive management actions should not be able to be used as a pretext to defer or avoid detailed up-front analysis of environmental impacts and management options prior to development approval decisions.
+For example, groundwater drawdown could continue to increase due to the hydrogeological time lag effects despite groundwater extraction ceasing.